Admissions, Graduate

 Master of Occupational Therapy (MOT)

-• Official transcript reflecting conferral of a baccalaureate degree from a regionally-accredited institution with a minimum GPA of 3.0 (on a 4.0 scale);
+- Official transcript reflecting conferral of a baccalaureate degree from a regionally-accredited institution with a preferred minimum cumulative GPA of 3.0 (on a 4.0 scale);

-• Official transcripts must reflect a grade of B- or better in the following courses or their equivalent within the five years prior to beginning the program:
+- Official transcripts must reflect a grade of B- or better in the following courses or their equivalent:

-• Anatomy and Physiology I (four-credit with lab)
+- Anatomy and Physiology I (4.0 credits with lab) - completed within 5 years of application

-• Anatomy and Physiology II (four-credit with lab)
+- Anatomy and Physiology II (4.0 credits with lab) - completed within 5 years of application

-Additional Notes: Admission is competitive, with a 3.0 minimum GPA required for consideration.
+Additional Notes: Admission is competitive, with a preferred 3.0 minimum GPA required for consideration.
 For those meeting that minimum standard, every piece of the application is evaluated and crucial to determining if an applicant will be accepted into the program.
 Each year we have more applicants than we can accommodate.
-Some applicants may be offered a place on the wait list pending available spots in the class.
+Some applicants may be offered a place on the waitlist pending available spots in the class.

 A student with lower than a 3.0 cumulative undergraduate grade point average may apply to the program; however, the applicant may be requested to petition the department for acceptance into the program.
 The petition must include the following: